-We have come across this problem many times on houses over the years.
+We have come across this problem many times over the years when we have been painting the exteriors of houses.
 This happens when builders or carpenters use non-galvanised nails on the exterior of a house when building or restoring windows.

 We are assuming from the off-set that replacing all the nails in the woodwork is not an option.
 So, after this, there are a few ways of preventing the stains from reappearing.
 The amount of time and effort that each of these repair methods adds to the overall paint job varies greatly, but the more thorough (and time-consuming) your approach, the longer lasting your results will be.